peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 1. The generated token is passed as `JUNO_TOKEN`, the same environment variable the CLI already supports.
 No changes were needed in the CLI itself, which was a nice side effect of the approach.
 2. `::add-mask::` ensures the token never appears in the Actions logs, even accidentally.
 We do not want to leak the private key in some logs...

 From there, a custom script within the action takes over.
-I like abstraction, so rather than implementing the authentication flow directly, it delegates to `@junobuild/auth` — a library I maintain — through a single function call: `authenticateAutomation`.
+I like abstraction, so rather than implementing the authentication flow directly, it delegates to `@junobuild/auth` — a library I maintain — through a single function call: `authenticateAutomation` ([source](https://github.com/junobuild/juno-action/blob/main/kit/token/src/_authenticate.ts)).

 ```typescript
 const { identity } = await authenticateAutomation({